 Real Property: Repairable: The cost of repairs plus consequential damages including loss of use; however, the cost of repairs may not exceed market value.
 Jarrett v.
 E. L. Harper & Son, Inc., 235 S.E.2d 362 (W.Va.
 1977).
 Not repairable or repairs exceed market value: Fair market diminution plus consequential damages including loss of use.
 Jarrett v.
 E. L. Harper & Son, Inc. When residential real property is damaged, the reasonable cost of repair even if the costs exceed fair market value before the damage.
 Brooks v.
-City of Huntingdon, 768 S.E.
-2d 97 (W.Va.
+City of Huntingdon, 768 S.E.2d 97 (W.Va.
 2014).
-The event of residential property may also recover.
-768 S.E.2d 97 (W.Va.
-2014).
 The owner of residential property may also recover related expenses stemming from the injury, annoyance, inconvenience and aggravation, and loss of use during the repair period.
-Id.
+Brooks.
 Where necessary to make the plaintiff whole and to the extent not duplicative, the owner of a home can also recover for any residual diminution in value after repairs are made.

-Id.
+Brooks; see W.Va.P.J.I. §§ 804-05.
 Personal Property: Not Repairable: Fair market value at the time property is destroyed.
 Carbasho v.
 Musulin, 618 S.E.2d 368 (W.Va.
 2005).
 Repairable: Reasonable cost of repairs plus consequential damages and any depreciation in value after repairs; however, the total of repairs and any depreciation cannot exceed the market value of the property before the loss.
 Ellis v.
 King, 400 S.E.2d 235 (W.Va.
 1990).